-You must be aware of how to log off from the controller through CLI and from the web interface.
+You must be aware of how to log off the controller using the web interface and the CLI.

 - From the Header bar, click admin and select Log off.
 The following message appears: Are you sure you want to log off? - 2.
 Click Yes.